 Cancelled Dreamwork Animation, Bollywood Superstar Monkey was Inspired by the great Indian epic tale of The Ramayana – but retold through the point of view of its monkeys.Bollywood Superstar Monkey revolves around two common monkeys who become unlikely heroes in a last ditch effort to stop an ancient, thought-to-be-mythical demon from conquering the world.Directed by Kevin Lima ( A Goofy Movie , Tarzan, 102 Dalmatians, and Enchanted) .Music Composed by A. R. Rahman and written by Stephen Schwartz.

-I Helped Designed 17 characters for Monkeys of Mumbai .
-These Musical Demons were Inspired by concept Sketches done by Kei Acedera (images by Kei towards bottom of page), i took those concept sketches and Designed these characters Straight in 3D using only Maya and photoshop (to paint all the textures).
+I Helped Design 17 characters for Monkeys of Mumbai .
+These Musical Demons were Designed further from concept Sketches done by the Amazing Kei Acedera (images by Kei towards bottom of page), i took those concept sketches and helped Design these characters Straight in 3D using only Maya and photoshop (to paint all the textures).
 I had about a week and a half to Design, Model, Texture each Character .
 Each Demon made a different sounds inspired by various Indian instruments that A R Rahman incorporated into the soundtrack of the movie.

 DOG DEMON FACIAL TEST